 16. Learn to be concise.
 This goes for blogging, writing, e-mailing, even conversing.
 Nobody has several hours at a time to devote to my two thousand-word ramblings about things that could be described in bullet points.
 And more importantly, nobody’s going to want to read a book that takes seven pages for a character to leave his apartment and go down a flight of stairs.

-17. Go to Vegas, or spend Christmas/New Year’s Eve seeing musicals, ice skating, and holding hands in New York.
+17. Go to Vegas, or spend Christmas/New Year’s Eve seeing musicals and ice skating in New York.

 18. Stop worrying about things I can’t control.
 I tend to work myself up into fits of tears over things that often only exist in my head.
 I need to learn to stop worrying, and have my first instinct to calmly talk about things rather than internally catastrophise them and react accordingly.